Chicago/dockless-bikeshare-reporting-manual/_docs/gbfs.md

 station_status.json                 | Number of available bikes and docks at each station and station availability.
-Optional as system can be free floating. system_hours.json                   | Describes the hours of operation for the system. system_calendar.json                | Describes the days of operation for the system. system_regions.json                 | Describes the regions the system is broken up into. system_pricing_plans.json           | Describes the system pricing. system_alerts.json                  | Describes current system alerts.
+Optional as system can be free floating. system_hours.json                   | Describes the hours of operation for the system. system_calendar.json                | Describes the days of operation for the system. system_pricing_plans.json           | Describes the system pricing. system_alerts.json                  | Describes current system alerts.